MatthewLeeWilcox/Demand-of-Attendance-for-European-Football-Leagues/README.md

 [results](https://github.com/MatthewlWilcox/Capstone/tree/main/results) - Here is where graphs and visualizations from the projects are stored.

 [src](https://github.com/MatthewlWilcox/Capstone/tree/main/src) - Here is where the predominant amount of the project is done.
 It is divided into three different factors (Betting, Away Team Impact, and time/date), modeling, data processing, and data scraping.

+Notes:
+This is an import of my Undergraduate Capstone Project.
+I lost access to my GitHub associated with my Undergraduate program email.